MicrosoftDocs/fabric-docs/docs/get-started/decision-guide-data-store.md

 <a name=eventhouse></a>
 > [!NOTE]
 > Eventhouse is a workspace for multiple KQL databases.
-KQL Database is generally available, while Eventhouse is in public preview.
+KQL Database is generally available, whereas Eventhouse is in public preview.
 For more information, see [Eventhouse overview (preview)](../real-time-analytics/eventhouse.md).

 ## Scenarios